wmnsk/go-gtp/examples/gw-tester/README.md

 Then you'll see;

 * MME starts sending GTPv2 Create Session Request to S-GW after it receives subscriber information from eNB.
-* When session is successfully created on S/P-GW, eNB sets up GTP-U tunnels with S-GW.
+* When sessions are successfully created on S/P-GW, eNB sets up GTP-U tunnels with S-GW.

 After successful creation of the sessions, you can inject packets externally or generate it on eNB.